zxw3221/xpu-container-toolkit/tools/container/README.md

 *Note*: These were copied from the [`container-config` repository](https://gitlab.com/nvidia/container-toolkit/container-config/-/tree/383587f766a55177ede0e39e3810a974043e503e) are being migrated to commands installed with the NVIDIA Container Toolkit.

-These will be migrated into an upcoming `nvidia-ctk` CLI as required.
+These will be migrated into an upcoming `xpu-ctk` CLI as required.

 ### Docker